28 August 2024

 Cary Grant and Leslie Caron in Father Goose

 Father Goose (1958) Nelson.
 I recorded this on TCM with some trepidation.
 I might have seen this when I was a kid but I remembered nothing about it other than it starred Cary Grant and Leslie Caron, was set during World War II on a tropical island.
-Would this be another of those dumb comedies from the early Sixties that were barely funny then a dull as corduroy now?
+Would this be another of those dumb comedies from the early Sixties that were barely funny then and as dull as corduroy now?
 Nope.
 What a delight!
 This was Grant’s penultimate film in perhaps Hollywood's most storied film career.
 He turned mediocre films into good ones and good ones into great ones and great ones into classics.
 Father Goose is no classic but by the grace of Grant it is a thoroughly entertaining one hundred and fifty-eight minutes of cinema.
 It’s so much fun to see the suave and debonair Grant (the man knew how to wear a suit) playing a gruff, unshaven, sloppy beach bum turned hero.
 Grant plays a former history professor who wants to wile away his life on his boat but the war has gotten in the way and he’s enlisted to be an observer for the army.
 He does this reluctantly and even more reluctantly he rescues a woman (Caron) and the seven girls she’s in charge of.
 The rest is predicable such as the two principals bickering constantly then falling in love.
 Nonetheless it’s great fun.
 Everything from script to supporting characters to editing is fine, but Grant is magnificent.

 Didi (2024) Wang.
 In the theaters now.
 Set and filmed in Fremont, California, it is the story of fourteen-year old Taiwanese-American lad struggling with adolescence, his family, his friends and romance.
 It’s a fraught age for most.
 Sometimes “being ethnic” complicates matters.
 You’re straddling being a typical American boy and being a proud member of your distinct immigrant group.
 A different culture and a different language are at home.
 You walk out the door and your like apple pie.
 I grew up Finnish, American and Finnish-American (yes, they’re three distinct things).
 I could also relate to the title character because his family was not perfectly functional, adding another layer of complication to a life.
 Didi is not the first film to take on a young teen’s coming of age story but it is one of the better iterations of the genre.
 It’s honest story-telling.
 Young Isaac Wang — fifteen during filming — is a budding talent who, like an experienced thespian, does a lot of acting with his eyes which are wonderfully expressive.
 Often raw and uncomfortable complete with drugs, profanity and scatological references aplenty.
 It’s set in the summer of 2008 so social media adds another element to the young man’s story.
 An excellent new film.